Search Engines For Privacy

 Writing content isn’t easy.
 There’s a reason people work on fine-tuning their skills for years, curating the art of researching, writing, editing, and reviewing content until they are masters of writing optimised content.

-But there are pros and cons to both sides of content length when drafting a new piece.
+However, there are pros and cons to both sides of content length when drafting a new piece.
 Learning these differences between the two types of content provides stronger insight and unlocks a whole new way to build a content marketing strategy.

 Our SEO and content experts have collaborated to create a straightforward and easy-to-use guide on the benefits (and negatives) of producing long-form and short-form content.